PowerDNS/metronome-ansible/README.md

 metronome_stats_directory: '/var/lib/metronome'
 ```

-The directory in which metronome will store the collected stats file.
+The directory in which metronome will store the collected stats files.

 ```
 metronome_replace_local_js: True